Board and co-participation

 The study association Bestuurskundige Interfacultaire vereniging Leiden (B.I.L.) forms a link between students and the Institute and organizes several activities for students.

-Although it may not always be explicit or obvious, the professors in our master's programme include (individual and group) assignments in their courses to train employability skills, some discipline-specific, thereby preparing you for the labour market.
-During the upcoming semester, students will follow one specialisation course with career preparation explicitly embedded in the curriculum.
+The professors in our master's programme include individual and group assignments in their courses to train employability skills, some discipline-specific, to prepare you for the labour market.
+Students follow one specialisation course with career preparation explicitly embedded in the curriculum.
 Students are required to perform an assignment and reflect on their learning experiences and applied skills, and to apply these insights to their future career perspectives.